-Emergency Repairs are defined as defects or faults which put the health, safety or security of a customers or third party at immediate risk or cause harm to the structure of the property.
+Emergency repairs are defined as defects or faults which put the health, safety or security of a tenant or third party at immediate risk or cause harm to the structure of the property.
 Repairs considered to be an emergency are outlined below and are intended to be indicative.

-- No electricity. - Exposed electrical wires. - No water, where this is not the responsibility of Scottish Water. - Cistern not flushing and no other toilet is available. - Broken window, where the glass is broken all the way through, or glass is unsafe. - Unable to close or lock an external door or ground floor window. - Flooding. - Loose roof tiles where there is a danger of tiles falling from the roof, providing that it is safe for the contractor to access the roof. - No heating where there is considered to be a vulnerability of the tenant or occupant, such as children under the age of 5, or where the tenant is unable to cope with the conditions due to age, ill-health or disability.
+- No electricity - Exposed electrical wires - No water, where this is not the responsibility of Scottish Water - Blocked toilet where no other toilet is available - Cistern not flushing and no other toilet is available - Broken window, where the glass is broken all the way through or glass is unsafe - Unable to close or lock an external door or ground floor window - Flooding - Loose roof tiles where there is a danger of tiles falling from the roof, providing that it is safe for the contractor to access the roof - No heating where there is considered to be a vulnerability of the tenant or occupant, such as children under the age of 5, or where the tenant is unable to cope with the conditions due to age, ill-health or disability